A Stochastic Block Model Approach for the Analysis of Multilevel Networks: an Application to the Sociology of Organizations: Introduction

-In the last years, the Stochastic Block Model \citep[SBM developed by][]{holland1983stochastic} has become a popular tool to model the heterogeneity of connection in a network, assuming that the actors at stake are divided into blocks (clusters) and that the members of a same block share a similar profile of connectivity.
-Compared to other graph clustering methods such as modularity maximization, hierarchical clustering or spectral clustering \citep[see][and references therein]{kolaczykstatistical}, the SBM is a generative model and can fit to a wide range of topologies since it gathers into blocks the nodes that are structurally equivalent.
-This includes but is not restricted to the detection of assortative communities where the probability of connection within a block is higher than the probability of connection between the blocks.
-The SBMs have been extended to particular types of multilayer networks : \cite{barbillon2017stochastic} propose a SBM for multiplex networks and \cite{matias2017statistical} a SBM for time-evolving networks.
-In this paper, we propose a SBM suited to multilevel networks (MLVSBM).
+In the last years, the Stochastic Block Model \citep[SBM developed by][]{holland1983stochastic,snijders1997estimation} has become a popular tool to model the heterogeneity of connection in a network, assuming that the actors at stake are divided into blocks (clusters) and that the members of a same block share a similar profile of connectivity.
+Compared to other graph clustering methods such as modularity maximization, hierarchical clustering or spectral clustering \citep[see][and references therein]{kolaczykstatistical}, the SBM is a generative model\OA{}{, it shares with the generalized blockmodeling \citep{doreian2005generalized} that they} can \OA{}{both} fit to a wide range of topologies since they gather into blocks the nodes that are structurally equivalent. \OA{}{However, contrary to the generalized blockmodeling which seeks a pre-specified structure in the network with given ideal blocks, the SBM is agnostic and is aimed to unravel any kind of block structure which may shape the data.} This includes but is not restricted to the detection of assortative communities where the probability of connection within a block is higher than the probability of connection between the blocks. \OA{}{ Moreover, the probabilistic generative model allows the modeler to have a unified framework for model selection and natural extensions such as dealing with non binary dyads and link prediction.} The SBMs have been extended to particular types of multilayer networks : \cite{barbillon2017stochastic} propose an SBM for multiplex networks and \cite{matias2017statistical} an SBM for time-evolving networks.
+In this paper, we propose an SBM suited to multilevel networks (MLVSBM).

 \paragraph{Our contribution} In a few words, we model the heterogeneity in the inter-individual and inter-organizational connections by introducing blocks of individuals and blocks of organizations, the blocks containing homogeneous groups of actors (individuals or organizations) with respect to their connectivity.
 The two levels are assumed to be interdependent through their latent blocks.
 More specifically, the latent blocks of the inter-individual level depend on the latent blocks of the inter-organizational level and the affiliation.
-This bi-clustering approach allows us to determine how group of organizations influence the connectivity patterns of their individuals.
+This bi-clustering approach allows us to determine how groups of organizations influence the connectivity patterns of their individuals. \OA{}{Note that the hierarchical model does not assume a causal effect of the blocks of organizations on the blocks of individuals but an interdependence between the two sets of blocks.}